Submissions

 • The INTRODUCTION (on the topic of study) informs the current knowledge of the topic and its contextualization, purpose and importance.

-• The determination of the METHOD (how the study was carried out) used is the explanation of how the investigation was carried out and what the results were, it considers the design of the study, the instruments used and the procedure or tasks for data collection.
+• The determination of the METHOD (how the study was carried out) used is the explanation of how the investigation was carried out and what the results were, the study design, the instruments used and the procedure or tasks for data collection are considered.

 • The RESULTS (what were the findings) to specify in detail the information and analysis carried out, which can be supported by tables and illustrations.
 For better understanding, the text should be divided into sections headed by subheadings.
 There are three hierarchical levels of subtitles. the first is in uppercase and bold, the second in bold and lowercase, and the third in italics, all of them aligned to the left, ordered with Roman and Arabic numerals, respectively.

-• In the DISCUSSION (what these findings mean) the results are interpreted and explained, highlighting the most important aspects and comparing them with the results of other researchers.
+• In the DISCUSSION (what these findings mean) the results are interpreted and explained, highlighting the most important aspects and they are compared with the results of other researchers.

-FOOTNOTE.
-Contains the calls for attention that the researcher makes in his work to indicate the source or literal origin of the data and clarify explain an idea.
+• NOTE.
+It contains the calls for attention that the researcher makes in his work to indicate the source or literal origin of the data and to clarify an idea.

-REFERENCES.
-It will be done in alphabetical order, by authors' last names and only authors cited in the text are included.
+• It will be done in alphabetical order, by authors' last names and only authors cited in the text are included.
 The APA style standard will be used.
 Place the URL (link to web page) from where each reference was taken for your investigation.
 Place a minimum of three (3) sources from our Faculty Research Institute magazine.
 If they are not included, they are eliminated.
-It is recommended to use references no less than 5 years old.
+It is recommended to use references not less than 3 years old.
 30% of the references must be from scientific articles.

 The CRediT taxonomy allows differentiating and recognizing the contribution of each author and co-author in a scientific article, distributing the roles of participation in 14 typologies through which an author can have recognition of it in the publication.
 All authors must participate in at least two of the four phases of the article: 1) planning, 2) data collection, 3) interpretation of the results, and 4) preparation of the manuscript.
 All authors of a scientific article must contribute significantly to the development of the research.
 In case of conflict, the CRediT taxonomy (Contributor Roles Taxonomy) is applied, more information at: https://casrai.org/credit/